 There is one respect, however, in which it is difficult to see Espina’s work as foreshadowing later developments.
 When compared with the claims made in the 1449 statute of the Toledan rebels and the memorial of the Bachiller Marcos García de Mora, the Fortalitium Fidei is striking because it does not follow such an explicit racialist path.
 Far from endorsing genealogical or biological determinism, Espina prefers instead to insist on the exceptionality of genuine Jewish conversions to Christianity and to blame the judaizing of conversos upon factors other than bloodlines.
 For Espina, the prospect of a successful religious assimilation of the conversos remains a possibility but it is one remote one and one that is contingent upon the implementation of three measures: the establishment of an effective Inquisition to stamp out judaizing, a ruthless campaign of removal of converso children from their parents and the expulsion of all unconverted Jews from Castile.
 In this respect, Espina cannot be compared to later anti-Semitic polemicists like Vicente da Costa Mattos and Francisco de Torrejoncillo.
 Such authors, writing after the establishment of the Inquisition in 1480 and the expulsion of the Jews in 1492, had abandoned any hope of ever resolving the ‘converso problem’ and consequently advocated nothing less than the wholesale expulsion of all conversos from Portugal or Spain.

 In spite of its influence on later, openly racialist, anti-Semitic polemics and works supporting the statutes of limpieza de sangre, Espina’s work cannot be presented as the inspiration for the biological racialism that later came to define anti-converso sentiment in Spain from the fifteenth to the eighteenth centuries.
-Indeed, in light of the his own statements in the Fortalitium Fidei, it appear dubious that Alonso de Espina would have subscribed or even understood the claims made by the author(s) of the 1494 Repertorium Inquisitorium – a manual for inquisitors printed in Valencia – that “the Jews transmit the perfidy of the Old Law [of Moses] to each other from father to son, through the blood” or even the seventeenth-century Portuguese preacher João de Ceita’s thunderous assertion that the conversos were the “born enemies of Christ [and Christians], by ancestry and blood”.
+Indeed, in light of the his own statements in the Fortalitium Fidei, it appears dubious that Alonso de Espina would have subscribed or even understood the claims made by the author(s) of the 1494 Repertorium Inquisitorium – a manual for inquisitors printed in Valencia – that “the Jews transmit the perfidy of the Old Law [of Moses] to each other from father to son, through the blood” or even the seventeenth-century Portuguese preacher João de Ceita’s thunderous assertion that the conversos were the “born enemies of Christ [and Christians], by ancestry and blood”.
 Despite calling for the expulsion of the Jews from Castile, Espina is not an advocate of indiscriminate ethnic-cleansing within the Christian population.